VexoAI/vexo/docs/models/getting-started.md

 $prompt = $promptTemplate->render(['country' => 'France']);
 ```

-Currently Vexo only comes with the `BasicPromptTemplate`, but more may be added the in the future.
+Currently Vexo only comes with the `BasicPromptTemplate`, but more may be added in the future.

 ## 2. Calling the Language Model